 Table of Contents

-Hip dysplasia is a condition that dog owners may know about, since it affects canines relatively frequently.
-Parents of young babies may know that their pediatrician checks for this condition too.
+Hip dysplasia is a fairly common medical condition that dog owners may know about, since this hip deformity affects canines relatively frequently.
+Parents of young babies may know that their pediatrician checks for this condition too, starting at the six week checkup.
 But, what exactly does hip dysplasia entail?
-What are the symptoms, how is it diagnosed and treated, and what can the consequences actually be?
+What are the symptoms, how is this condition diagnosed and treated, and what can the consequences actually be?

 Hip Dysplasia: What It Is

-Hip dysplasia — from the name, you may guess that this condition pertains to the hip, and that it's to do with displacement.
+Hip dysplasia — from the name, you may guess that this condition pertains to the hip, and that has something to do with displacement.
 But what exactly is this condition?
 Look around the internet, and you will find all kinds of information:

 The International Hip Dysplasia Institute says that “hip dysplasia means that the bones of the hip joint are not aligned correctly”.